abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 	or as shell globstar: 	/usr/**/lib
 So prefixing the relative path with ./ to become l ./lib, will ensure only search /usr/lib (the first)

-In this way of having relative path explicitly stated, i.e. there's no any wildcard in the string, if being searched and a **directory is found** in current working dir (precisely there), then that directory content entirely will be listed automatically, while otherwise place in deeper depth, it'll be just listed normally regardless of the type.
+In this way of having relative path explicitly stated, i.e. there's no any wildcard in the string, if being searched and a **directory is found** in current working dir, precisely there, then that directory content entirely will be listed automatically, while it'll be otherwise listed normally in place deeper regardless of its type.
-If this purpose is needed in another way of path specification mentioned above, ie. in wildcard pattern or some depth searches, put -l option or -l followed by number of depth contained in a directory found.
+If the purpose is needed as another way of path specification above, e.g. in searching by wildcard pattern or some depth searches, put -l option or -l followed by number of depth contained in a directory found.
 E.g to have it shown more certain depth add the number, -l3 option will show to 3 directory plies of every  directory found and to show entirely put number 0, e.g. l -l0 lib*

 Control the limited search depth by option -1..99[-1..99],  e.g: